Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 Testing Your Renewal Setup

-Before relying on auto-renewal, test that it works correctly.
-Run the dry-run command to confirm renewal without issuing certificates.
+Before relying on auto-renewal in a production environment, test that it works correctly.
+Running the dry-run command confirms renewal functionality without issuing new certificates.

 sudo certbot renew --dry-run

-If the dry-run succeeds, your auto-renewal is configured correctly.
+If the dry-run succeeds, your auto-renewal configuration is working as expected.
 If it fails, resolve the errors before the certificate expires.
-A failed dry-run usually indicates a configuration problem that will also prevent production renewal.
+A failed dry-run usually indicates a configuration problem that will also prevent production renewal from succeeding.

 Testing is particularly important after making changes to your web server configuration, such as updating Nginx or Apache settings, changing document roots, or modifying firewall rules.